Harry Lochhead: Stockton, Butte, Detroit and Philadelphia (1900–01)

 On April 3, 1900, the Detroit Tigers purchased four former Spiders: Lochhead, Sport McAllister, Dick Harley, and Suter Sullivan.
 However, Lochhead did not join the Tigers in 1900, opting instead to return to California where he played for the Stockton Wasps in the California League.
 He sustained an ankle injury during the 1900 season that slowed him for the remainder of his career.
 He also played part of the 1900 season for the Butte Smoke Eaters, batting .382 in 34 at bats.

 After the Tigers became a major league team in 1901, Lochhead played only one more game for the team.
 In four at bats, Lochhead had two hits, was hit by a pitch, and scored two runs for the Tigers, for a .500 batting average and .600 on-base percentage.

 The Tigers sold Lochhead to the Philadelphia Athletics on April 29, 1901.
 Lochhead batted .088 in nine games for the Athletics.
 He also made nine errors in 37 chances at shortstop for a .757 fielding percentage.
 He played his last major league game on May 15, 1901.

 Return to minors (1901-03)

 Lochhead continued to play in the minor league until 1903 with the Syracuse team of the Eastern League (1901), the New Orleans Pelicans of the Southern Association (1901), and the Fort Worth Panthers of the Texas League (1903).
 He was a pitcher for Fort Worth in 1903, compiling a 16-19 record.

 Later years

-After retiring from baseball, Lochhead lived with his mother in Stockton, California, working as an attendant at the state hospital.
-He later worked as a bartender in Sacramento.

-By 1908, Lochhead had become ill with a liver ailment described by some sources as hepatitis and by others as cirrhosis.
-In August 1908, Lochhead died at age 33 at his mother's home in Stockton, California.
-He became lost in the desert with a group of friends near Bakersfield, California, in July 1908, and the exposure in the desert aggravated his poor health.
+After retiring from baseball, Lochhead lived with his mother in Stockton, California, working as an attendant at the state hospital and later as a bartender in Sacramento.
+By 1908, he had become ill with a liver ailment described by some sources as hepatitis and by others as cirrhosis.
+In August 1908, he died at age 33 at his mother's home.
+His death was precipitated by his having become lost in the desert with a group of friends near Bakersfield, California the previous month.